BroadcomMFD/opsrexx-language-support/README.md

     **Example:** if you have a fully qualified data set named `OPSS.CCLXSAMP.SAMPLE.RULES`, you could put `**/*RULES*{,/*}` or `**/*CCLXSAMP*{,/*}` in the **Key** field to automatically associate all files in any data set with the matching qualifier.

-5. To verify the file association: In the Zowe Explorer pane of the VS Code window, on the **Data Sets** tab, browse to the location of an existing rule or program and confirm that it has the `.opsrexx` extension and opens in the VS Code editor.
+5. To verify the file association: In the Zowe Explorer pane of the VS Code window, on the **Data Sets** tab, browse to the location of an existing rule or program and confirm that it has the `opsrexx` language type applied when it opens in the VS Code editor.

 You can now use Zowe Explorer to access OPS/REXX files in data set members.